bump-sh/docs/src/_guides/openapi/design-first-rails.md

   end
   ```

-4. Start your server up and try it out!
+**Step 4:** Start your server up and try it out!

   ```
   $ rails s
   ```

-1. Now using your favourite HTTP client you can try interacting with your API, to see how it works.
+**Step 5:** Now using your favourite HTTP client you can try interacting with your API, to see how it works.
 Presuming you've got an endpoint, if not quickly make some sample controller (or grab ours from the [sample code](https://github.com/bump-sh-examples/rails-design-first)) and make sure the model has some required properties.
 A basic test is to try sending a request that misses out a required property, to see if that allows the request through or fails it.

   ```
   $ curl -X POST http://localhost:3000/widgets -H "Content-Type: application/json" -d '{}'  | jq .